Application Deadline: 1st of May 2022

 Note: if you are a non-EU citizen older than 30 years, according to the Dutch Immigration rules from 2022, Dutch immigration office (IND) might require that you show proof of a PhD degree obtained from the top 200 universities.

 Questions regarding this position can be directed to Tom Hengl, email: firstname.lastname@example.org

-Applications, including (1) a CV, (2) a statement of your interest and vision, and (3) self-assessment based on the minimum requirements, should be uploaded via this link.
+Applications, including: (1) a CV, (2) a statement of your interest and vision, and (3) a self-assessment based on the minimum requirements, should be uploaded via this link.
 Please prepare all documents as a PDF before starting the application.

-We offer a full-time position for 3.5 years, with possible extension, within a very stimulating international innovation and research environment aiming at solving global and regional environmental problems at large scales.
+We offer a full-time position for 3 years, with possible extension, within a very stimulating international innovation and research environment aimed at solving global and regional environmental problems at large scales.
 You will work in a dynamic work environment with enthusiastic colleagues usually from a variety of countries.